sjbylo/aba/README.md

 - ~~Disable OperatorHub and configure the internal registry to serve images.~~

 - Use PXE boot as alternative to ISO upload.

+- Make it easier to add the latest correct values into the imageset config file, i.e. fetch the values from the latest catalog.

 ## Configuration files